 A boiler and several heaters are subject to the MACT for Industrial, Commercial, and Institutional Boilers and Process Heaters, 40 CFR, Part 63, Subpart DDDDD.
-The requirements for this MACT have not been finalized.
+An initial notification was received in 2013 and a notification of compliance status was received in January 2016.
+They have performed the required tune-ups and have done an energy assessment.